sib-swiss/RNAseq-introduction-training/docs/days/quality_control.md

 	When submitted with `sbatch`, this script will spawn 6 tasks in parallel, each with a different value of `${SLURM_ARRAY_TASK_ID}`.

-	This is the most recommended option : this allows you to launch all your job in parallel with a single script.
+	This is the recommended option : this allows you to launch all your job in parallel with a single script.

 ??? done "Interpretation of a report"